Campus Projects General Information

 Cancellation

-Projects with inactivity from a requestor for over 30 days will be cancelled.
+Projects with inactivity from a requestor for over 30 days may be cancelled.
 These projects can be reactivated quickly once they are ready to proceed.
 There is no cancellation fee for projects.